jbee/ReTex/ReTex.md

 implementation.
 When the implementation is bound further arguments can be passed to the constructor or by simply defining further attributes in the `\markdown-scanner` element.
-Each scanner implementation is checked for a constructor which accepts only a `Element` parameter first.
+Each scanner implementation is checked for a constructor which accepts a `Define` (full scanner definition) and a `Element` (full scanner usage) parameter.
 If it does not exist the no argument constructor is invoked.
+Scanner implementations can use both elements to customise their processing.
+In particular they might use the `style` attributes to customise the details of how they output the scanned source in in the document model.

 When elements use another scanner they can support detecting a line with only `}` as end of the body.
 For example: